NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

    maven_release_26.plan

 Please note that in general this is also the recommended naming scheme for release plans.
-NPB determines the archive release version as described in section :ref:`source/43_using_npb:Determination of the Archive Release Version`

-The provision of this argument is highly recommended, All the information to generate the Release Plan is provided in section :ref:`source/31_step_1_preparing_data:Writing the Release Plan`
+The provision of this argument is highly recommended.

+All the information to generate the Release Plan is provided in section :ref:`source/31_step_1_preparing_data:Writing the Release Plan`